How to Calculate Rental Yield: A Simple Guide for Teesside Investors

 - Purchase price

-- Stamp Duty (including the 3% surcharge for additional properties)
+- Stamp Duty (including the 3% surcharge on additional properties)

 - Legal fees